Haydersaleh/threatReport/README.md

 9. run the server again.

-10 in real time, you can change the /root/depot/report.txt
+10 At real time, you can change the contents of the sample file: /root/depot/report.txt